crosire/reshade/README.md

 ## License

-All source code in this repository is licensed under a [BSD 3-clause license](LICENSE.md).
+ReShade is licensed under the terms of the [BSD 3-clause license](LICENSE.md).\
+Some source code files are dual-licensed and are also available under the terms of the MIT license, when stated as such at the top of those files.